9 Weird Reasons Your Body Suddenly Feels Swollen

 The swelling is something more serious

 Sometimes, your swelling may be an indication of something more serious.
 A red flag symptom is one-sided swelling.
 Swelling in a single extremity—in which trauma is not a factor—could be a sign of a skin infection or even a blood clot, says Dr. Miller.
 Swelling in one leg could indicate prostate cancer; swelling in that instance often occurs when there’s a lymphatic blockage, he says.
 It could also be caused by DVT (deep vein thrombosis), which is a medical emergency, adds Dr. Kantor.
-Next, look out for these other strange symptoms that can signal a serious disease.
+Next, learn why heart failure causes swollen feet.

 - Karen Bentley, author of The Sugar-Free Miracle™ Diet Handbook, greater Boston area.